iotbzh/DEPRECATED_xds-docs/docs/part-1/5_debug-first-app.md

  `XDS_CONFIG`
  Config file defining `XDS_xxx` configuration variables.
 Variables of this file will overwrite inherited environment variables.
 Variables definition may be prefixed or not by "export" keyword.
- Here is an example of
+ Here is an example of configuration file

 ```bash
 # for example: